sirrodgepodge/simple-file-input/README.md

 ```

 ### S3 Bucket set up
-*Note*: In order for S3 uploading to work you with or without simple-file-input you will also need to set a bucket policy and CORS configuration that will allow uploads and (presumably) retrievals to happen from your site.
+*Note*: In order for S3 uploading to work you with or without simple-file-input you will also need to set a bucket policy and CORS configuration (needed to allow API interaction) that will allow uploads and (presumably) retrievals to happen from your site.
 You can set these after creating an S3 bucket by selecting "Properties" and then "Permissions" on that bucket.
 Here are AWS's tools and docs for these two things:
 * S3 bucket policy generator: <a href="https://awspolicygen.s3.amazonaws.com/policygen.html">https://awspolicygen.s3.amazonaws.com/policygen.html</a>
 * S3 bucket policy documentation: <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html">http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html</a>
 * CORS policy documentation: <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html">http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html</a>

 If you just want to get something working, feel free to use the following (replace "YOUR_BUCKET_NAME_GOES_HERE" with your actual bucket name):
-* Bucket Policy:
+* Bucket Policy (makes uploaded files' i.e. bucket objects' URLs public):
 ```
 {
 	"Version": "2012-10-17",